frace/kodi-overlay/README.md

-# What is it?
+# What is kodi-overlay?
-A [Gentoo][external-gentoo] overlay which provides modified and unofficial ebuilds for a [KODI][external-kodi] appliance/set-top-box/htpc.
+kodi-overlay is a [Gentoo Linux][external-gentoo] overlay which provides modified and unofficial ebuilds for a [KODI][external-kodi] appliance/set-top-box/htpc.

 ## Get it!